SeanMcP/seanmcp.com/src/articles/reasons-to-use-prop-types.md

 description: This is a WIP that I probably will never finish.
 date: 2019-06-27T12:00-0400
 tags:
+  - Articles
   - React
   - WIP
 ---

 I work in an environment where we have dozens of developers across multiple locations and countries working on a few central applications.
 This requires a level of organization and coordination to ensure that the team is working collaboratively and efficiently.

 One of the ways we can encourage efficient collaboration is by type checking in our React applications with the `prop-types` library.

 Here are two reasons why you should be using `prop-types` in your React applications.

 ## Catch errors

 The most immediate benefit to using prop-types is that you can catch and diagnose errors quickly while working on your application.
 If you instantiate a component and pass invalid props or forget to pass required props, the library will send you a console warning that details each mistake.

 Let's say you have a `OrderedList` component that renders children based on an array of `items` passed as a prop.
 It might look like this:

 ```jsx
 import React from "react";